AkshayTeja3/docusign-clone/README.md

 The primary actor within the system.

-Implements Spring Security's UserDetails interface to integrate directly with the authentication layer.
+Implements Spring Security's "UserDetails" interface to integrate directly with the authentication layer.

 A single account may act as both:

-· Document Sender
+- Document Sender
-· Document Signer
+- Document Signer

 reflecting real-world usage where users can create and participate in signature workflows simultaneously.